USS Denver (CL-58): 1943

 Denver sailed from Philadelphia on 23 January 1943, and arrived at Efate, New Hebrides on 14 February.
 Thomas Darden was in command.
 The new cruiser first saw combat in the bombardment of Vila on Kolombangara in the Solomon Islands, on 6 March.
 During this action her force engaged and sank the Japanese destroyers Minegumo and Murasame in the Battle of Blackett Strait.
 Continuing her operations in the Solomons, Denver joined the bombardment of Ballale Island on 29–30 June in conjunction with the invasion landings on New Georgia, then remained in the area on patrol.

 On the last day of October 1943, Denver sortied from Port Purvis with Task Force 39 (TF 39) to intercept an enemy force attempting to disrupt the landings at Cape Torokina, Bougainville.
 In the resulting battle of Empress Augusta Bay on the night of 1/2 November, the American ships sank one enemy light cruiser and a destroyer and damaged two heavy cruisers and two destroyers, while the four other enemy ships broke off the action and retired.
 During the heavy firing Denver was hit by three 8 in shells which fortunately did not explode.
 She shared in the Navy Unit Commendation awarded her division for its outstanding performance in this battle.

-Denver covered the support landings on Cape Torokina on 10–11 November 1943, and two days later during a heavy air attack was hit by an aerial torpedo which knocked out all power and communications and killed 20 of her men.
+Denver covered the support landings on Cape Torokina on 10–11 November 1943, and two days later she was attacked by the lone No.321 Rikko of the 702st Kōkūtai, piloted by Hidezumi Maruyama, attacked Denver's taskforce at night and torpedoed Denver, badly damaging her.
+Maruyama's plane was perforated 380 times by anti-aircraft fire but managed to return to base.
 She was towed by Sioux to Port Purvis and then by Pawnee to Espiritu Santo for temporary repairs, then sailed to Mare Island for permanent repairs, arriving on 2 January 1944.